Find and fix writing mistakes instantly

 All writing tries to prove something, be it the dangers of tyranny, the depths of a conspiracy, or the credibility of your research.
 Your first sentence is an open door, and it has one chance to convince a reader to step inside.

 What would happen if 1984 opened, instead, with a parade of abstract nouns?
 Would it have the same effect?
+What is the advantage of using concrete nouns first?
+What is the balance of abstract vs concrete nouns?
+Is there an ideal abstract vs concrete nouns ratio?

 “Coldness cloaked the springtime brilliance in rhythm with the steady clang of democracy’s death march.
 An eagle’s sorrowful echo, charity brought on the wind, hangs an omen on the thirteenth chime.”

-Are you scratching your head and wondering: What is a concrete noun?
+Are you still scratching your head and wondering: What is a concrete noun?
 What is an abstract noun?
 Keep reading for a concrete and abstract noun definition, as well as tips and tricks to help you write clearly and make your point.
 For even more help, try out our grammar check.

-Abstract Noun Examples:
+Abstract Noun Examples

 The process of turning a different part of speech into a noun is called nominalization.
 Good, an adjective, becomes the abstract noun goodness.
-Hate, a verb, transforms into the noun hatred.
+Hate, a verb, transforms into the abstract noun hatred.
 To learn more about nominalization and morphology, consider this research for further reading.

 Writers outside of creative and literary fields face a different set of challenges.
 Watson and Crick, for example, didn’t have the luxury of using the concrete double helix before they discovered it.